-This comes to us from Friedrich Wilhelm Marpurg, a contemporary of Bach’s who wrote extensively on subjects musical.
-Even if it’s not true, and I would say it would be—I would say other such events would have taken place at other times—Bach was a phenomenon.
-What do we make of our angel, our Sebastian Bach?
+This primary source comes from Friedrich Wilhelm Marpurg, a contemporary of Bach’s who wrote extensively on musical subjects.
+Even if it’s not true, other such events would have taken place at other times; Bach was a phenomenon.
+What do we make of this genius, Sebastian Bach?

 Peaceful, quiet and even-tempered though Bach was, he was yet quite another man when anyone slighted art, which was sacred to him.
 In such cases, he would don his armor and give expression to his wrath in the strongest ways.
 The organist of the Thomas Church, who was in general a worthy artist, once so enraged Bach by a mistake on the organ that during a rehearsal of a cantata, Bach tore the wig from his own head and, with the thundering exclamation, “You ought to have been a cobbler!” threw the wig at the organist’s head.

-This comes to us, by the way, from Karl Ludwig Hilgenfeldt, who was an early biographer of Bach whose biography appeared in 1850.
-By the way, the unfortunate organist described in this true story was Johan Gottlieb Goerner, who had the unenviable task of having to play under Bach’s direction.
-This has got to be the hardest gig anyone could have.
-This is like having Ty Cobb as your batting instructor or cooking dinner on a regular basis for Julia Child.
+Karl Ludwig Hilgenfeldt, an early biographer of Bach, whose biography appeared in 1850, wrote this example of Bach’s anger.
+The unfortunate organist described in this true story was Johan Gottlieb Goerner, who had the unenviable task playing under Bach’s direction.
+A hard gig to be sure, this would be similar to having Ty Cobb as a batting instructor or cooking dinner regularly for Julia Child.
 It’s a no-win situation.
-You can’t possibly aspire to the level they have already achieved and you can’t possibly outdo their own expectations for themselves.
-You’re doomed to abuse and a certain degree of failure.
-Too bad for Mr. Goerner.

 An Entrepreneur, a Practical Joker, and a Workaholic

-Temper notwithstanding, Bach was an entrepreneur, a practical joker, and a workaholic who would seem to have wasted very little time.
-In his lifetime, Bach was much more highly regarded as a performer than as a composer.
-He was considered one of the great—if not the greatest—keyboard virtuosos of his age.
-While he was not nearly as obscure a composer as we are led to believe, he was not considered in his lifetime a composer of the first rank or even of the second rank.
-Of course, we know better today; and that is why we are undertaking this exploration of Bach and the High Baroque—to become even more familiar with this vibrant and spiritually profound, expressively rich, and seemingly technically perfect music that Bach left behind.
+Temper notwithstanding, Bach was an entrepreneur, practical joker, and workaholic who would seem to have wasted little time.
+In his lifetime, Bach was more highly regarded as a performer than as a composer.
+He was considered one of the great keyboard virtuosos of his age.
+While he was not nearly as obscure a composer as we are led to believe, in his lifetime he was not considered a composer of the first or even of the second rank.
+Today we know better as we explore Bach and the High Baroque to become more familiar with this vibrant, spiritually profound, expressively rich, and seemingly technically perfect music Bach left behind.